 Many Facebook advertisers have achieved impressive ROAS by optimizing their creative and maximizing campaign efficiency.
 With access to high-level, cost-effective creative capacity and talent, even startups and SMBs can succeed and scale with ease.

 App developer Glu hoped to achieve mass worldwide distribution of its new interior design gaming platform Design Home.
 Through aggressive creative development and testing of 40+ video concepts and 150+ variations, Glu saw a 70% increase in ROAS.
-The company scaled quickly and saw its business transform month over month.
+The company scaled quickly and saw it’s business transform month over month.

-For large Facebook advertisers, and small and midsize companies competing with them, tiered managed services offer both world-class creative capabilities and efficient advertising spend.
+For large Facebook advertisers, and small and midsize companies competing with them tiered managed services offer both world-class creative capabilities and efficient advertising spend.